 Preview device list Displays a list of preview devices.
-Click the preview device to use, and the device name will be prefixed with a check mark.
+Click the preview device to use, and the device name will be Preview device list prefixed with a check mark.
 You can also uncheck preview devices not in use.
 You can set the details of each device by clicking [Settings].
 For more information on settings when using a Grass Valley product, see the user manual included with the product.
 [Use Pulldown Format when Available] Check this item to give priority to pulldown operation (2-3-2-3) regardless of the [Pulldown Type] setting in the current project settings.
 Try this setting when using a monitor that does not support 23.98p/29.97p/25p display.
 [Display a warning message when the selected device does not support the current format] When a preview device is not compatible with the video format in the current project settings, an alarm message will be displayed.
 When this item is unchecked, an alarm message will not be displayed.
-[Release device when EDIUS is inactive] Check this item to release the video hardware when EDIUS is not active.
-Even if [Release device when EDIUS is inactive] is enabled, the video hardware is not released while in the following statuses.
-Playing back Emulating VTR Capturing

-• When a preview device is not compatible with the video format in the current project settings, an alarm message will be displayed and detailed settings cannot be changed.
-Reset the project settings to match the preview device.
+[Release device when EDIUS is Check this item to release the video hardware when EDIUS is not active. inactive] Even if [Release device when EDIUS is inactive] is enabled, the video hardware is not released while in the following statuses.
+Playing back Emulating VTR Capturing [Output conversion setting] High resolution video such as 4K or 8K can be downconverted and output to external devices including a monitor.
+The conversion status of output video is indicated on the status bar of the timeline.
+"Checking Conversion Status of Output Video" (▶ page 142) [No conversion] The output video is not converted.
+When a preview device is not compatible with the video format in the current project settings, video is not output.
+[Convert to format supported by device] The output video is converted to a format compatible with the preview device.
+Select this option when a preview device is not compatible with the video format in the current project settings.
+Although major general file formats have been supported, not all file formats can be converted.
+You can use [Output format restrictions] to restrict output formats according to the ability of the external device such as a monitor.
+Select an item from the [Output format restrictions] list.